Ozzie Albies Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The right-hander last pitched on Sunday against the Atlanta Braves, when he went 4 2/3 innings, allowing four earned runs while giving up five hits.
+- In his most recent outing on Sunday against the Atlanta Braves, the right-hander tossed five innings, giving up one earned run while surrendering three hits.

-- The 25-year-old has amassed an ERA of 6.42, with 8.1 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .275 against him.
+- The 24-year-old has amassed an ERA of 6.00, with 4.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.